eloisacelaje/eloisacelaje/README.md

 - ✨ I'm Loisa.
 Nice to meet you.
 - 🎨 Graphic designer, usually work on logos.
 - 🎨 Digital Artist.
-- 🌱 Currently learning PHP Laravel and Python.
+- 🌱 Currently learning PHP Laravel.
 - 👩🏻‍💻 Member of Icreatechs Community.
 - 🔭 Currently working on a Timetabling System.